djorlando24/pyLabDataLogger/Hardware.md

 The Rigol DS scopes are working over USB via the sigrok driver, which seems to handle the non standard SCPI frame fsormat that usbtmc can't.

 Rigol DS scopes also work via their ethernet connection using the pyvisa driver.
-Get the resource string by browsing to the device's IP address in a web browser.
+Get the resource string by browsing to the device's IP address in a web browser. python3-pyvisa should be installed.
+Use 'python3 -m visa info' to check for visa support on your system.

 The scope needs to be set up and armed before the acquisition is started.
 Single shot mode may not work, I find best results arming it in Auto mode and letting sigrok acquire what's most recently on the screen.
 If things go wrong you can set 'debugMode':True in the kwargs to the device driver and see what is happening behind the scenes.